×

 What is a typical expat home or apartment like in Belize?

 "My husband and I live in Carmelita Gardens (moved here in October 2020 and rented while we were having our home built).
 We have a 1BR/1BA house of 832 sq ft including our screened-in front porch and back terrace.
 Our home was built from Covintech which is a concrete-covered styrofoam-mesh material.
-We have a 6500 gal cistern, solar panels etc," explained one expat living in Carmelita Gardens, Belize.
+We have a 6500 gal cistern, solar panels etc," said one person in Carmelita Gardens.

 "Expat homes and apartments in Belize typically feature soaring ceilings, balconies, bright and airy living spaces, and independent access to the outdoors.
 Many expat homes and apartments are brightly colored, often in the local Belizean style, with ceiling fans, air-conditioning, and a mixture of traditional and modern Caribbean-style furnishings.
-Typically, distance to the beach or any other amenities will have to be taken into account when searching for an expat apartment or home in Belize," said one person in Belize.
+Typically, distance to the beach or any other amenities will have to be taken into account when searching for an expat apartment or home in Belize," remarked one foreigner who made the move to Belize.

 View More Answers